 If you are outside of the United States and have an approved I-130, you can get an interview at the United States Consulate.
-But, you still must show you meet all the grounds for being admissible into the United States.
+But you still must show you meet all the grounds for being admissible into the United States.

 Furthermore, they will understand how the client should apply them to the interview.

+One of the most common paths to residency that our law firm has seen is through marriage to a United States citizen.
 If you entered the country legally, this process occurs entirely in the United States.
-In general, the government grants clients permanent residency in less than a year.
+Generally, the government grants clients permanent residency in less than a year.

 If you entered the country:

-- without legal status,
+- Without legal status

-then you will likely have to apply for an I-601A waiver.
+Then you will likely have to apply for an I-601A waiver.

 Lastly, understand that the process of removing someone from the country isn’t as easy as the general public thinks.
 The vast majority of DACA recipients are eligible to see an immigration judge.
 This happens before ICE has permission to forcibly remove them from the country.

-- cancellation of removal,
+- Cancellation of removal

-- adjustment of status,
+- Adjustment of status

 Even if someone does not win their immigration hearing, they can appeal their case to the:

-- Board of Immigration Appeals,
+- Board of Immigration Appeals

-- Circuit Court of Appeals,
+- Circuit Court of Appeals

-- and finally, the U.S. Supreme Court.
+- The U.S. Supreme Court

 This process can take years.
-In the meantime, we may see a “Dream Act” or some other Congressional action that could benefit those in jeopardy of losing DACA status.
+In the meantime, we may see a “Dream Act” or some other congressional action that could benefit those in jeopardy of losing DACA status.

 A few key assets that can sway a judge’s decision include, but are not limited to the following: